emiravc/P2P-Zen/README.md

 Better way to view, manage and access [P2P Zen](https://github.com/emiravc/P2P-Zen) contents.

-In order to run this directory, follow the following commands:
+In order to run this directory, follow the following commands in your terminal:

 Install poetry
 ```